-WIMBLEDON, England – While "Murray Mania" grips Britain, it's the other men's semifinal at Wimbledon that has many tennis fans anticipating a griping matchup on Friday afternoon.
+WIMBLEDON, England – With "Murray Mania" gripping Britain, it's the other men's semifinal at Wimbledon that has many tennis fans anticipating a griping matchup on Friday afternoon.

 Six-time champion Roger Federer and last year's winner Novak Djokovic will face each other on the grass of Wimbledon for the first time — in their 27th head-to-head meeting.

-A win against Djokovic on Friday, and another in Sunday's final, would put Federer back on top as the No. 1-ranked player.
-Two more victories at the All England Club would equal Pete Sampras' seven Wimbledon titles and tie the American's record for weeks spent at No. 1 with 286.
+A win over Djokovic on Friday, and another in Sunday's final, would put Federer back at the top of the game as the No. 1-ranked player.
+Two more wins at the All England Club also would equal Pete Sampras' seven Wimbledon titles and tie the American's record for weeks spent at No. 1 with 286.

 "I know it's possible.
 I know I'm playing really well," said Federer, who is 14-12 against Djokovic overall but 1-6 since the start of 2011.
 "I am aware things are going to get complicated in the next match.
 I better prepare well, because it's going to be a tough match."

 Tough may be putting it mildly.
 The top-ranked Djokovic has won four of the last six major titles, and lost to Rafael Nadal in the French Open final last month.